Low Budget stage lighting:

 Claims:

-1 - An infinite amount of light cues without a computer program or switchboard
+1 - An infinite amount of light transitions without a computer program or switchboard

 2 - Dimmable lights without dimmers